chris104957/django-carrot/docs/source/settings.rst

         'default_broker': 'amqp://myusername:mypassword@192.168.0.1:5672/my-virtual-host'
    }

-Alternatively, you can supply the default broker credentials in the following format:
+or alternatively, in the following format:

 .. code-block:: python